hunts in the damp twilight air

 - Range

 - Throughout North and South Islands near standing water in native forests, wetlands and urban gardens.
-Most common in humid, lowland areas with permanent water sources.
+Most common in humid, lowland areas.

 - Endemism